PoliticalGraveyard.com

 PENNEL (Soundex P540) — See also FENNEL, NEPPEL, PENN, PENNE, PENNEBAKER, PENNELL, PENNELLA, PENNER, PENNEWILL, PENNEY, PENUEL, PERNEL, PINNELL.

-PENNEL: See also Pennel Evans — Frank Hoyt Gailor
+PENNEL: See also Frank Hoyt Gailor

 Pennel, Catharine — of Van Wert, Van Wert County, Ohio.
 Republican.
 Alternate delegate to Republican National Convention from Ohio, 1948.
 Female.
-Still living as of 1948.
+Presumed deceased.
+Burial location unknown.

-PENNELL (Soundex P540) — See also FENNELL, FENNELLY, GENNELL, GRENNELL, HENNELLY, KENNELL, KENNELLY, NELL, NEPPEL, PANNELL, PENN, PENNALL, PENNE, PENNEBAKER, PENNEL, PENNELLA, PENNER, PENNEWILL, PENNEY, PERNELL, PINNELL, RENNELLS.
+PENNELL (Soundex P540) — See also FENNELL, FENNELLY, GENNELL, GRENNELL, HENNELLY, KENNELL, KENNELLY, NELL, NEPPEL, PANNELL, PENN, PENNALL, PENNE, PENNEBAKER, PENNEL, PENNELLA, PENNER, PENNEWILL, PENNEY, PERNELL, PINNELL, RENNELL, RENNELLS.

 Pennell, Edred Joseph (1890-1949) — also known as Edred J. Pennell — of Lower Merion Township, Montgomery County, Pa.; Mifflintown, Juniata County, Pa.
 Born in Mifflintown, Juniata County, Pa., December 29, 1890.
-Son of Frank M. M. Pennell (1862-1936) and Ida (McCanley) Pennell (1863-1928).
 Republican.
 Served in the U.S. Army during World War I; lawyer; delegate to Republican National Convention from Pennsylvania, 1940.
 Presbyterian.
 Member, American Legion; American Bar Association; American Academy of Political and Social Science; Phi Gamma Delta; Phi Delta Phi; Freemasons; Rotary.
 Died November 22, 1949 (age 58 years, 328 days).
 Burial location unknown.

 Pennell, Edward — of Cheboygan, Cheboygan County, Mich.
 Democrat.
 Alternate delegate to Democratic National Convention from Michigan, 1916.
 Burial location unknown.